Administered pricing compensation claims

 Eligibility to claim for compensation

-Parties eligible to make a claim for APC compensation are scheduled generators, non-scheduled generators, scheduled network service providers, scheduled loads, ancillary service providers and demand response service providers.
+Parties eligible to make a claim for administered pricing compensation are scheduled generators, non-scheduled generators, scheduled network service providers, scheduled loads, ancillary service providers and demand response service providers.

 These parties can claim compensation if they supplied energy or other services during an administered pricing period and incurred a net loss.
-That is, their direct and/or opportunity costs exceeded their total revenue from the spot market over an entire “eligibility period” (the point in time on the day from when administered pricing starts, until the end of that trading day).
+That is, their direct and/or opportunity costs exceeded their total revenue from the spot market over an entire “eligibility period” (the period from the first trading interval of a trading day where the spot price is set by the administered price cap, until the end of that trading day).

 Opportunity cost is the value of the best alternative opportunity for eligible participants during the application of a price limit event or at a later point in time.